gplepage/lsqfit/doc/source/overview.rst

 eigenvalue.
 The cost is less precision in the final results since we are decreasing the precision of the input ``y`` data.
-This is a conservative move, but numerical stability is worth the tradeoff.
+This is a conservative move, but numerical stability is worth the trade off.
 The listing shows that 3 |~| eigenvalues are modified when ``svdcut=1e-12`` (see entry for ``svdcut/n``); no eigenvalues are changed when ``svdcut=1e-19``.